 Wilma is the primary channel of communication between the home and school.
 New pupils and their guardians receive written instructions for creating a Wilma-code when they start school.
 Guardians and pupils use their own personal codes.
-Wilma is accessed through wilma.tnk.utu.fi.
+Wilma can be accessed through https://tnkutu.inschool.fi/.
 When needed, the school secretary will help in creating a Wilma-code and in any other problem related to Wilma.